ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 • Skipping high-calorie, low-nutrition items

-• Swapping high-calorie foods for lower calorie choices
+• Swapping high-calorie foods for lower-calorie choices

 • Cutting portion sizes